 - Diminish the look of wrinkles and fine lines

-- Make skin look and feel firmer, clear
+- Make the skin look and feel firmer and clearer

 - Smooth and hydrate skin

 - Improve uneven skin tone and texture

 - Unclog excess debris and dead skin cells

 How do you know if you need AHA, BHA, or PHA?

 First of all, analyze your skin type and current skin issues— if you have dry skin and feel stressed out about skin problems on the surface of the skin such as acne scars, dark spots, sun damage, dullness, shop a product that contains AHA (or PHA if you have sensitive skin).